Blog

 The year 2025 marks a turning point for Private Equity, characterized by the emergence of new technological and health paradigms.
 The convergence between sectoral expertise, technological innovation and ESG criteria is redefining the standards of value creation.
 Investors who can adapt to this new situation will benefit from the best growth opportunities in a constantly changing environment.

-ESG and Private Equity: When sustainability becomes a performance driver
+ESG and private equity : sustainability as a performer driver